Nimisha987/hackathon/README.md

-# CureCare – AI-Enabled Healthcare Support System
+# CuraCare – AI-Enabled Healthcare Support System
 ## Problem Statement

 India continues to face a significant healthcare gap, particularly in semi-urban and rural regions.
 Limited access to qualified doctors, language barriers, insufficient health infrastructure, and the lack of electronic health records make early diagnosis, consultation, and follow-up care inefficient and inaccessible.